StayAtHomeAstronut/guessthenumber/guessthenumber/README.md

 I wrote this software to become more familiar with the Java coding language.
 This will allow me to write functional programs in Java in the future.

-TODO: {Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}

 [Guess the Number Demo](https://youtu.be/w1PzEXKnCpw)

 # Development Environment